Cassidy (miniseries)

-Cassidy is a 1989 mini series, screened on ABC Television in Australia, based on the 1986 novel by Morris West.
+Cassidy is a 1989 mini series, screened on ABC Television in Australia, based on the 1986 novel of the same title by Morris West.
 It told the story of Charles Parnell Cassidy, a fictitious premier of New South Wales.
 It screened on BBC One in May 1990.

 Plot

 Charles Parnell Cassidy, the premier of New South Wales, arrives in London to visit his estranged daughter, Charlotte (also known as "Charlie").
 Cassidy commits suicide, leaving Charlie a briefcase with a video and computer discs.
 The video explains his death, and details his corrupt dealings, which are substantiated by the evidence on the disks.
 As executor of Cassidy's estate, Charlie is given the option of selling the files to Cassidy's business partner for $20 million, handing them over to the NSW Attorney-General or carrying on her father's business.
 She returns to Sydney to deal with his political and business legacies.

 Charlie's central role in the plot is a departure from West's novel, which used Cassidy's son-in-law as the main protagonist.
 Writer Murray-Smith said that she thought it was more interesting to use the daughter to drive the plot, with the opportunity to examine the "whole notion of blood ties" and inheritance.